let's peer-review our drafts!

 6- Proper quote presentation.
 Each quote must be properly prefaced, what I call "dropping quotes" issues!

-a) the writer must prepare the reader for each quote, b) provide context for each quotation. c) attribute each quotation to its source: tell the reader who is telling the quote. d) avoid "he/she said" attribution-rut!
-USE THESE: she/he adds, remarks, replies, states, comments, points out, argues, suggests, proposes, declares, opines, etc. e) lead the quote with a colon, example:
+a) you must prepare the reader for each quote by providing context for each quotation. b) attribute each quotation to its source: tell the reader who is writing the quote and job description, c) avoid "he/she said" USE THESE SYNONYMS INSTEAD: she/he adds, remarks, replies, states, comments, points out, argues, suggests, proposes, declares, opines, etc. d) lead the quote with a colon, example:

-Penn State University Professor Ohkenshot denies Marx's claim that capitalism causes poverty when he declares: "Poverty predates capitalism by two thousand and odd years of civilization." or, John Beherman, professor of Biology at Berkeley University argues that____________" instead of just dropping the quote without introduction.
+Penn State University Professor Oakenshot denies Marx's claim that capitalism causes poverty when he declares: "Poverty predates capitalism by two thousand and odd years of civilization." or, John Beherman, professor of Biology at Berkeley University argues that____________" instead of just dropping the quote without introduction.
+(Oakenshot, 46).

 7- proper bibliography MLA source presentation

-a) Include in the text the first item that appears in the Work Cited entry that corresponds to the citation (e.g. author name, article name, website name, film name).8- Check for "too-wordy" (long sentences, sentences should be short and clear)
+a) Include in the text the first item that appears in the Work Cited entry that corresponds to the citation (e.g. author name, article name, website name, film name).8- Check for "too-wordy." long sentences are a nono. sentences should be short and clear. if the sentences are long cut them in two.

 b) No URLs in-text.
 Only provide partial URLs titles, i.e., domain name, like CNN.com or Forbes.com as opposed to http://www.cnn.com or http://www.forbes.com.

-11. Check mark for redundant adjectives: "totally unique," "completely finished," "thoroughly complete," "productively useful," etc,
+12- Check mark for redundant adjectives: "totally unique," "completely finished," "thoroughly complete," "productively useful," etc.